 It's also interesting to note that in the United States the same vehicle is simply known as the Outlander Sport, which I think is the best name of all because it illustrates the fact that the ASX is designed to be marketed as a downsized version of the larger seven-seater Outlander.

-You pay a little bit more for an ASX than for a Lancer, but sometimes it's not much more.
-In fact, the vehicle has just been facelifted, and to help recognise this fact the LS is being offered for $31,990 which is just $1300 more than a Lancer ES sedan.
+You pay a little bit more for an ASX than you do for a Lancer, but sometimes it's not much more.
+In fact the vehicle has just been facelifted, and to help recognise this fact the LS is being offered for $31,990 which is just $1300 more than a Lancer ES sedan.

 It also makes the LS considerably less expensive than the all-wheel drive versions of the four-vehicle ASX range, all of which retail for more than $40,000.

 And it performs well enough, too.
-Ever since the ASX was launched in New Zealand in 2010 it has never been recognised as the fastest model on the circuit, but its 112 kilowatts of power and 200 Newton metres of torque do a good job.
+Ever since the ASX was first launched in New Zealand in 2010 it has never been recognised as the fastest model on the circuit, but its 112 kilowatts of power and 200 newton metres of torque do a good job.